Skip to Content

 Jim McCollum

-Candidate for State Representative: House District #16
+Candidate for State Representative: Senate District #16

 “We’ve got to protect the waterways and we’ve got to do a better job of communicating what’s happening and finding solutions to keep them safe and pure. […] Jackson has always been fairly environmentally conscious and to discover that we do have such an issue….and it’s not just Hoback any more, it’s seeping into the groundwater and the Snake River and Flat Creek and other waterways. […] Water is vital – across the state, not just in Jackson.
 This is our drinking water, people come here for our fisheries and our waterways and recreation and it would be an investment in the state to make sure they help us take care of our water.
 It’s our infrastructure – its vital to take care of that and our outdated septic system.”